-Look attentively that the Apostle John wrote “And these things we write to you.”
-John said “we write” in the present tense in reference to the Apostles who were writing.
+The apostle John wrote, “And these things we write to you” (1 John 1:4).
+John said “we write” in the present tense in reference to the apostles who were writing.
 John said “we” within the context of stating, “That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon, and our hands have handled, concerning the Word of life — the life was manifested, and we have seen, and bear witness” (1 John 1:1–4).
-Apparently, John noted that the Apostles were writing their accounts of the Word, Jesus Christ, for which John recorded that Jesus said the Spirit would guide the Apostles unto all Truth (John 14:26; 15:26; 16:12–-13).
+John noted that the Apostles were writing their accounts of the Word, Jesus Christ, for which John recorded that Jesus revealed the Spirit would guide the Apostles unto all Truth (John 14:26; 15:26; 16:12–-13).

-Next, Peter said that “all” of Paul’s writings are scripture being a part of “the other scriptures” (2 Pet 3:15-–16).
-In the same epistle, Peter also spoke of “the prophecy of scripture” guided by the Holy Spirit, which must include Paul’s writings (2 Pet 3:15-–16).
-Look carefully at Peter’s words.
-Peter is not simply speaking of Paul’s writings and all other prophetic writings of the Old Testament (cf. 1 Pet 1:10-–11).
 Peter was speaking of the prophetic guidance of John and himself, who did not follow myths, because they were eyewitnesses to Christ and God’s voice from Heaven.
-Consider Peter’s words when he said that Christ’s Spirit guided “us,” the Apostles, as past prophets.
+Peter declared that Christ’s Spirit guided “us,” Peter and John, as God guided past prophets.
 Peter included the written New Testament as he spoke of John and himself having “the prophetic words confirmed […] for prophecy never came by the will of man, but holy men of God spoke as moved by the Holy Spirit” (2 Pet 1:19, 21).
 Therefore, Peter exhorted the nations of the Anatolia that they remember “of the commandment of us, the apostles of the Lord and Savior” (2 Pet 3:2).

-In addition to John and Peter, consider Paul’s words about New Testament scripture.
+In addition to John and Peter, Paul spoke about New Testament Scriptures.
 In 1 Timothy 5:18, Paul quoted “Scripture” including Deuteronomy 25:4 and Luke 10:7.
-Paul equated the New Testament text’s origin with the divine origin of the Old Testament Scriptures.
-Knowing this, Paul wrote in 2 Timothy 3:16-–17 that every Scripture is God’s breath and profitable to make a person complete unto every good work.
+He equated the New Testament text’s origin with the divine origin of the Old Testament Scriptures.
+In addition to this, Paul wrote in 2 Timothy 3:16–17 that every Scripture is God’s breath and profitable for teaching and to make a person complete unto every good work.

-Luke’s Gospel also referred to previously written apostolic narratives of Jesus’s life.
-Luke said that he intended to write “just as those who from the beginning were eyewitnesses and ministers of the word” (Luke 1:1–-3, ASV).
-As indicated by 1 John 1:1–-4, these witnessing ministers were the Apostles, who wrote the narratives that Luke mentioned.
+Luke’s Gospel also referred to apostolic narratives that were previously written of Jesus’s life.
+Luke reported that he intended to write “just as those who from the beginning were eyewitnesses and ministers of the word” (Luke 1:1–3, ASV).
+As indicated by 1 John 1:1–4, these witnessing ministers were the Jesus’s apostles who wrote the narratives that Luke mentioned.
 The Gospels of Matthew, Mark, and possibly even John were these apostolic narratives.
-Add to the Gospels that Luke wrote Acts and referred to his own gospel as “the former account” and a continuation of his gospel (Acts 1:1).
+Furthermore, Luke wrote Acts and referred to his own gospel as “the former account” and a continuation of his gospel (Acts 1:1).

-From here, the New Testament canon consisted of the apostolic writings of the Gospels, Acts, all of Paul’s writings, John’s writings, and Peter’s epistles.
-Only two writings are lacking a specific reference, which are James and Jude.
-James, the brother of Jesus, wrote an epistle as an Apostle of Christ with the Apostles in Acts 15.
+As noted, the New Testament canon consisted of the apostolic writings of the Gospels, Acts, all of Paul’s writings, John’s writings, and Peter’s epistles.
+Jame and Jude are the only two writers lacking a specific reference.
+James, the brother of Jesus, wrote an epistle with the Apostles in Acts 15.
 James also wrote his epistle about this time while being in direct fellowship with Peter, John, and Paul (cf. Gal 1:19–2:10).
-Jude, who is also Jesus’ brother and a close associate of the Apostles, confirmed the fulfillment of 2 Peter 2 (cf. Acts 1:14).
-Both James and Jude’s writings were in agreement and fellowship with the Apostles as the early churches accepted these writings.
+Jude, who is also Jesus’s brother and a close associate of the Apostles, confirmed the fulfillment of 2 Peter 2 (cf. Acts 1:14).
+Both James and Jude’s writings are in agreement and fellowship with the Apostles as the early churches accepted these writings.